librato/api-docs/source/includes/_measurements.md

 name | The unique identifying name of the property being tracked.
 The metric name is used both to create new measurements and query existing measurements. tags | A set of key/value pairs that describe the particular data stream.
 Tags behave as extra dimensions that data streams can be filtered and aggregated along.
 Examples include the region a server is located in, the size of a cloud instance or the country a user registers from.
 The full set of unique tag pairs defines a single data stream. value | The numeric value of a single measured sample. time | Unix Time (epoch seconds).
 This defines the time that a measurement is recorded at.
-It is useful when sending measurements from multiple sources to align them on a given time boundary, eg. time=floor(Time.now, 60) to align samples on a 60 second tick. period | Define the period for the metric.
+It is useful when sending measurements from multiple hosts to align them on a given time boundary, eg. time=floor(Time.now, 60) to align samples on a 60 second tick. period | Define the period for the metric.
 This will be persisted for new metrics and used as the metric period for metrics marked for Service-Side Aggregation.